cloud-gov/pages-core/README.md

 }
 ```

+### Building on Windows

+The same dependencies and steps as described above can be used to install and run Federalist on Windows.
+Running the platform on Windows also requires the installation of the [sails-hook-federalist-ms](https://github.com/Microsoft/sails-hook-federalist-ms) installable hook which can be done by executing the following command:

+`npm install sails-hook-federalist-ms`

+When using this hook, be sure to set the `FEDERALIST_BUILD_ENGINE` environment variable to *'federalist-ms'* prior to starting the application.
+Additional instructions for configuring the required Node.js, Jekyll, and Hugo dependencies on Windows can be found [here](https://github.com/Microsoft/sails-hook-federalist-ms).

+### Publishing to Azure

+The [sails-hook-federalist-ms](https://github.com/Microsoft/sails-hook-federalist-ms) package also enables site publishing to Microsoft Azure in addition to or in place of local or AWS S3 publishing.
+Instructions for configuring the hook to publish content to Azure can be found on GitHub [here](https://github.com/Microsoft/sails-hook-federalist-ms).

 ## Architecture

 This application is primarily a JSON API server based on the [Sails.js](http://sailsjs.org/) framework.
 It handles authentication, managing users, sites, and builds, and receives webhook requests from GitHub.